SaundersEddie/SaundersEddie/README.md

 ## My Current Project:
 On January 22nd 2021 I started work on the following projects :-
-- A small MERN based transportation management system, without stating the obvious, this is not intended for actual shipping use.
-    - Initially this will be for US based shipments only
-    - Future expansion may include items such as carrier management and warehousing etc..
 - A JavaScript testing framework utilizing Selenium
-    - This was purely thought up to perform end user testing for the transportation management system
+    - This was purely thought up to perform end user testing for the transportation management system, however the more I thought about it, the more I felt compelled to code out a bunch of testing scripts that could not only benefit myself, but also other new to QA automation coders.

 ## My Online Portfolio
 https://eddie-saunders.herokuapp.com/